AR-FORUM/AR-FORUM.github.io/blog_src/_posts/2025-10-17-dont-just-train-for-performance.markdown

 ## So, pre-train for more than just performance

 For small (and overtrained) models, there's a real trade-off between minimizing pre-training loss and preserving adaptability.
 If the only objective is a better validation loss on the base model, you can end up with a system that's harder to adapt and less robust after post-training.
+This post is a call-to-action: we need pre-training methods to explicitly optimize for plasticity and robustness.

 In short: **don't just train for performance—train for adaptability**.

+<small>This post is based on our paper <a href="https://arxiv.org/abs/2503.19206">Overtrained Language Models Are Harder to Fine-Tune</a>, which contains many of the details which have been omitted from the blog.
+For a more complete and formal discussion of this phenomenon, please read our paper :)</small>

+<small>Thanks to Suhas Kotha, Ziqian Zhong, Gaurav Ghosal, and Aditi Raghunathan for feedback on drafts of this post.</small>